marvinisaac/by/src/dnd/solo/white-dragons-blood/welcome-to-phandalin.md

     I'm Mikael, by the way.
 My sister and I are here because of rumors of a dragon nearby.
 Do you know anything about that?

     MAN
-    Pleased to meet you Mikael!
+    Pleased to meet you, Mikael!
 I am Toblen but they call me Toby here.

     (clears his throat)
     Ah, yes.
 Everyone has their own version of it but, personally, I haven't seen it yet.
-I prefer staying inside, you see, but not like that coward of a townmaster, Harbin.
+I prefer staying inside, you see, but not like that coward of a town master, Harbin.
 He doesn't even open the door to talk to people.
 Coward!
 ```

 Toby grits his teeth for a second before composing himself.

 ```
     TOBY
-    Sorry about that, I just hate people like that.
+    Sorry about that, I hate people like that.
 Anyway, yes, the rumors are true.
 There's a dragon here in Phandalin and if you want to defeat it, Stonehill Inn is the best place to stay!
 ```

 Toby laughs at his self-promotion attempt.
 He knows there's only one other alternative in the area but that is probably too expensive for the guy he's talking to.

 ```
     MIKAEL
     Thank you.
-Let me just find my sister, I'll be back.
+Let me find my sister, I'll be back.
 ```

-Just as Mikael is about to exit the inn, Francine sees him and runs towards him.
+As Mikael is about to exit the inn, Francine sees him and runs towards him.

 ```
     FRANCINE